Most exclusive waterfall in the world!

 Kaieteur Falls are included in the following lists:

-- Kaieteur National Park Accessed on 29 May 2010
+- Kaieteur National Park.
+Website was accessed on 29 May 2010

 - Charles B.Brown.
 Report on the Kaieteur Waterfall in British Guiana.
 Journal of the Geographical Society of London, Vol.41, (1871).